miloshevmitko/todo-app/server/README.md

 ## Technical debt

 - It's missing a proper error handling and logging.
-- A few more tests are required.
+- More unit tests are required and integration tests.
+- Add automated linter and code formatter on commit.

 ## Available Scripts